AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/company-users.md

 ### Delete a company user

 If the specified company user has child users, the system re-assigns the child users to the parent of the deleted user.
-The user account is deleted from Magento with all of its content, except quotes and orders.
+The user account is deleted from Commerce with all of its content, except quotes and orders.
 The user's orders and quotes remain visible to the seller.

-Magento locks the deleted user's quotes and changes their status to Closed.
+Commerce locks the deleted user's quotes and changes their status to Closed.
 The system does not allow to make changes on such quotes.

 **Sample Usage:**